Japan to start inoculation drive Wednesday with 40,000 medical workers

 The European Union has approved the second shipment of COVID-19 vaccines to Japan, which is expected to arrive next week, he added.

-Japan is the last of the Group of Seven (G7) industrialised nations to start its vaccination programme.
-The government approved Pfizer’s COVID-19 vaccine on Sunday.
-(Reporting by Kiyoshi Takenaka and Sakura Murakami; Editing by Alex Richardson)
+Japan will be the last member of the Group of Seven (G7) industrialised nations to launch a vaccination drive.

+The government plans to inoculate medical workers first, then people aged 65 or above, those with health conditions, and workers at elderly care facility workers.

+Japan, with a population of 126 million, has so far signed contracts to procure 314 million doses of COVID-19 vaccines from Pfizer Inc, AstraZeneca Plc and Moderna Inc, enough for 157 million people.

 Our Standards: The Thomson Reuters Trust Principles.